PeopleMover (Magic Kingdom): Tomorrowland Transit Authority PeopleMover (2009–present)

-PeopleMover (2022–present)

-On July 1, 2022, the narration was updated to feature an entirely new narration by BORAC-5 (a reference to the original narrator character of BORAC One), replacing the narration done by Mike Brassell.
+On July 1, 2022, the narration was updated to feature an entirely new narration by ORAC-5 (a reference to the original narrator character of ORAC One), replacing the narration done by Mike Brassell.
 The safety spiel was also updated to make references to aliens and other sci-fi tropes.
 While much of the dialogue is still the same, just with a new voice, the narration now features references to past iterations of the PeopleMover's narration, as well as references to defunct rides and attractions from Tomorrowland's history, such as If You Had Wings, The Timekeeper, and the song "The Best Time of Your Life" from the 1975 version of The Carousel of Progress.
 The three-note musical chime heard throughout the 1994-2009 narration has also been restored.
 There is also narration referencing the new Tron Lightcycle Run.
 References to Stitch have been removed, as has the cameo by Monster Inc.'s Roz, with only Buzz Lightyear's cameo remaining.
+On July 6, 2026, it was announced that the narration for PeopleMover had been changed due to this closure.